 We drove by the only whaling stations in Iceland and our next stop was by the barracks from WWII, but during that war, both the British and American navies had a naval base in Hvalfjörður.

-Here by the barracks our guide told us an elf story (which I of course love, seeing that I have written many travel-blogs on elf locations) as there is an elf spot right above the barracks.
+Here, by the barracks, our guide told us an elf story (which I of course love, seeing that I have written many travel-blogs on elf locations) as there is an elf spot right above the barracks.
 A very interesting story.

 I love the multitude of colours by this powerful hot spring and despite the steam, one can get really lovely photos of the colours.
 One just has to wait a while and protect the lens and shoot at the right moment when the steam goes down a bit.

-There is another waterfall next to Hraunfossar, called Barnafoss or Children's Falls, as two boys drowned in the falls when they were crossing over on a stone arch.
+Next to Hraunfossar, you will find another waterfall called Barnafoss or Children's Falls, as two boys drowned in the falls when they were crossing over on a stone arch.

-By now we were getting closer to Langjökull glacier as this lava field flowed in an eruption from one of the volcanoes by the glacier in ca year 930.
+By now we were getting closer to Langjökull glacier as this lava field flowed in an eruption from one of the volcanoes by the glacier in around year 930.